rust-lang/book/src/ch03-05-control-flow.md

 ## Summary

 You made it!
-That was a sizable chapter: you learned about variables, scalar and compound data types, functions, comments, `if` expressions, and loops!
+This was a sizable chapter: you learned about variables, scalar and compound data types, functions, comments, `if` expressions, and loops!
 To practice with the concepts discussed in this chapter, try building programs to do the following:

 * Convert temperatures between Fahrenheit and Celsius.
-* Generate the nth Fibonacci number.
+* Generate the *n*th Fibonacci number.
 * Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.